 Iran’s armed forces have rebuilt their damaged capabilities since the start of the conflict in late February, Iranian Parliament Speaker Mohammad Baqer Qalibaf said, according to Reuters.

-A major sticking point remains Trump’s demand that Iran give up its enriched uranium and permanently abandon all nuclear capabilities, the FT said.
+One of the main sticking points has been Trump’s demand that Iran give up its enriched uranium and permanently give up all nuclear capabilities.

-Iran’s Foreign Ministry acknowledged that the two sides remained both “very far and very close” to an agreement, noting that the United States had presented “conflicting positions on several occasions.”
+Iran’s Foreign Ministry said the two sides remained both “very far away and very close” to an agreement, noting that the United States had presented “conflicting positions on several occasions.”

-Trump said Monday that the United States had refrained from renewing its attacks on Iran this week while “serious negotiations” were underway.
+Trump said Monday that the United States had backed away from renewed attacks on Iran this week while “serious negotiations” were underway.

 Gulf states including Saudi Arabia, Qatar and the United Arab Emirates have urged Trump to halt the military assault, fearing Iranian retaliation against the region and further damage to global energy markets.